 Get all your ad-hoc work agreed in writing (together with amount, payment terms and date) means less client surprises.
-Make a short phone call jsut before billing, and that nearly always helps the bill get paid more quickly.
+Make a short phone call just before billing, and that nearly always helps the bill get paid more quickly.

-2: Monthly billing and DD payments
+2: Monthly billing and direct debit payments

 Move your clients onto monthly billing so that you bill by splitting the annual compliance fees into 12 equal monthly installments.
-Now they’re paying up-fron and you are smoothing their cash flow (and yours).
+Now they're paying up-front and you are smoothing their cash flow (and yours).

-Systems like GoCardless or Directli mean getting paid by DD is easier than ever.
+Systems like GoCardless or Directli mean getting paid by direct debit is easier than ever.
 Linking them with your cloud accounting system makes the process easier to manage than when you billed annually!
 Why muck about with standing orders, or rely on clients generating the monthly payment when you can be in control of what your clients are billed, and when, via direct debit?